You are here

-You are here**

->

-> Crane offers you choices,
+Crane offers you choices,

->

-> with undergraduate degrees in Music Education, Performance, Music Business, Composition, Music Theory & History, a Bachelor of Arts in Music, and graduate degrees in Music Education and Performance.
-Students can also explore minors in Jazz Studies, Music in Special Education, Music Business, Composition, Music Technology, and Piano Pedagogy, or double major in a wide variety of fields outside of music.
+with undergraduate degrees in Music Education, Performance, Music Business, Composition, Music Theory & History, a Bachelor of Arts in Music, and graduate degrees in Music Education and Performance.
+Students can also explore minors in Jazz Studies, Music in Special Education, Music Business, Composition, Music Technology, Musical Theater, and Piano Pedagogy, or double major in a wide variety of fields outside of music.
 Double majors of all combinations are also possible, and Music Education students can also opt to complete the combined Bachelor's and Master's degrees in Music Education in five years.

->

-> A Tradition of Innovation!
+A Tradition of Innovation!

->

-> The Crane School celebrates 130 years of artistic and educational excellence!
+The Crane School celebrates more than130 years of artistic and educational excellence!
 Join us and become part of that history!

->

-> Learn more about The Crane School of Music using the links on the left.
+Learn more about The Crane School of Music using the links on the left.